Nicolas Beaudin

-Nicolas Beaudin (born October 7, 1999) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
-He was selected in the first round, 27th overall, by the Chicago Blackhawks of the National Hockey League (NHL) in the 2018 NHL Entry Draft.
+Nicolas Beaudin (born October 7, 1999) is a Canadian professional ice hockey player who is a defenceman for the Straubing Tigers of the Deutsche Eishockey Liga (DEL).
+He was selected in the first round, 27th overall, by the Chicago Blackhawks of the National Hockey League (NHL) in the 2018 NHL entry draft.

 Early life

 Beaudin was born on October 7, 1999, in Châteauguay, Quebec, to parents Stephane and Annie.
 Growing up, Stephane played a crucial rule in Beaudin playing hockey and coached him throughout his minor hockey career.